fanlyang/Case-Study/Abstract.md

 # Toward Unified Acceleration in Classical, Quantum, and AI Computation

-The pursuit of computational efficiency is relentless.
-We constantly aim to compute faster and more accurately.
-However, traditional computing approaches are approaching the limits imposed by Moore’s law.
-Modern scientific and engineering problems often involve extremely large-scale simulations or complex computations, which can be prohibitively time-consuming.
-This raises the question: how can we achieve further acceleration beyond classical methods?

-In this project,we will use:
+Traditional computing power is approaching its limits, making large-scale scientific simulations and complex engineering computations increasingly challenging.To overcome current computational bottlenecks, next-generation paradigms are essential.

+This project proposes an integrated approach to accelerate computational workflows using two complementary technologies:

-1. Hybrid Classical-Quantum Computing: Utilize quantum algorithms within the XACC framework to establish a practical hybrid workflow.
-Although small problems may not show speedup, the implementation itself is a tangible achievement and provides a foundation for future scalability.
+Hybrid Classical-Quantum Computing: Implement quantum algorithms within the XACC framework to build a practical hybrid workflow.
+While immediate speedups may be modest, this effort establishes a robust foundation for scalable quantum-accelerated applications.

-2. AI-based Surrogate Modeling: Train AI models to approximate outputs of highly complex and time-consuming simulations.
-Once trained, these surrogate models can deliver near-instantaneous solutions.
+AI-based Surrogate Modeling: Train AI models to approximate outputs of computationally intensive simulations, enabling near-instantaneous predictions and drastically reducing classical computational demands.

-By combining hybrid quantum computing and AI-based surrogate modeling, this project aims to:

-1. Explore and establish the potential advantages of next-generation computing models.

-2. Achieve significant acceleration in computational workflows for large-scale problems.

-3. Provide a foundation for future research in HPC, quantum computing, and AI-enhanced simulations, bridging classical and emerging computational paradigms.
+By combining these approaches, the project aims to:Bridge Classical and Emerging Paradigms: Connect and leverage existing HPC, quantum computing, and AI-driven simulation frameworks to explore the feasibility of future integration.